 Now that you know what happens when you don’t brush your teeth, you’ll be better prepared to make amends for your lack of routine dental care.
 Even if you haven’t brushed your teeth for a year (as unlikely as that might be), there might still be time to fight back against potential tooth decay and tooth loss.

-Contact Synergy Dental Implant and Surgery Center in Beverly Hills or West Valley for more information on preventative dental care.
+Contact Synergy Dental Implant and Surgery Center in the West Valley for more information on preventative dental care.